LucoDevro/CAGEcleaner/README.md

 [![DOI](https://zenodo.org/badge/904110273.svg)](https://doi.org/10.5281/zenodo.14726119)

 > [!NOTE]
 > `CAGEcleaner` supports all functional `cblaster` modes (remote, local, hmm).
-We do not recommend using one of the combi modes as we have found bugs in it.
+We do not recommend using sessions from one of the combi modes.

 ## Outline